Hans Barlien: Political career

 Barlien entered politics in 1814.
-He did not become a member of the Constituent Assembly, but was elected as a representative from Nord-Trøndelag during the session 1815–1816 which became his only term in office.
+He did not become a member of the Constituent Assembly, but was elected as a representative from Nordre Trondheim during the session 1815–1816 which became his only term in office.
 He was the only politician with farmer background who was represented in Lagtinget.
 The regulation of Norway's monetary system was the most important political issue that the Parliament dealt with in the 1815–16 period, and Barlien gave his point of view in a publication named Anmærkninger betræffende Pengevæsenet.
 En Nationalsag.
 Barlien wanted to maintain the Eidsvoll Warranty, claiming that "each citizen of the state, should, in relation to fortune, participate in the compliance of the Warranty".

 He was not reelected in the 1818 election.
 His liberal political and religious views had often put him at odds with both the clergy and the establishment.
 He could not run in 1820 or 1824 because of an ongoing trial against him.
 In an article in the periodical Det norske Nationalblad, Barlien presented his views on Norwegian constitutional law and his experiences as an MP.
 In that article, Barlien stated that the Norwegian people were the "producing and fabricating part of the state members".

 Immigration and legacy

 In the year 1837 Hans Barlien emigrated from Norway to the United States.
-In June 1837 Barlien traveled to the United States aboard the ship Enigheden from Stavanger arriving about the middle of September, 1837.
-He subsequently visited the Fox River settlement of Norwegian immigrants in La Salle County, Illinois.
+21.June 1837 Barlien left Christiania on the steamboat "Prinds Carl" and headed to Gothenburg and later Copenhagen.
+He traveled in July 1837 to the United States, arriving about the middle of September 1837.
+The exact dates and route is still unknown.
+He subsequently visited the Fox River settlement of Norwegian immigrants in LaSalle County, Illinois.
 In 1838 he lived in St. Louis, Missouri and in late 1839 or early 1840, Hans Barlien is attributed with being the founder of the first Norwegian immigrant settlement in the state of Iowa, at Sugar Creek in Lee County.
 On 31 October 1842 he died in Sugar Creek, Iowa.

-In 1891, a memorial obelisk in honor of Hans Barlien was erected in Overhalla near Namsos.
+In 1891, a memorial obelisk in honor of Hans Barlien was erected in Overhalla Municipality near Namsos.
 The street Hans Barliens gate in Oslo is named for Hans Barlien.